 Recruitment teams.
 The Enrollment Services Department fields University recruitment teams.
-Each team, typically composed of four or five students, represents the University through drama, music, and preaching in churches, camps, and conventions.
-Membership is by audition.
+Each team, typically composed of four or five students, represents the University at various churches, camps, and conventions.
 Contact the Admissions Office for more information.

 Student Services

 Automobiles and parking.
 Students are permitted to have cars on campus.
 Resident students will find ample parking near the residence halls and around campus.
 Certain parking areas are reserved for visitors, staff, commuting students, and married-housing residents (see the Student Handbook for more information).